Covered Bridges Ride

 Safety Rules and Guidelines:

 All participants must wear a bike helmet.
 All participants must obey local traffic laws and law enforcement professionals.
-Failure to do so will result in fines and tickets.
+Failure to do so can result in fines and tickets.
 Ride single-file when encountering traffic or when being passed by another rider.
 Never ride more than two abreast at any time and never cross the (yellow line) center of the roadway.
 Additional safety guidelines can be found in our FAQ.

 Food, Glorious Food!

 All that pedaling can work up a hunger!
 Good thing our rest stops are well-stocked with snacks, fresh fruit, water, sports drinks, home-made baked goods and other treats.
-Our Grand Finale Lunch (11:30-3:00) features something for meat-eaters and veg-heads alike!
+Our Grand Finale Lunch (11:30-3:00) features something for meat-eaters and vegetarians alike!
 Rest stop hours:

 - Bulls Island/20 & 30 mile routes: (9:30-2:30)